OrthoFinder/RECUR/README.md

   ```
   docker container run -it --rm -v $(pwd)/MyData:/usr/src/RECUR/MyData orthofinder/recur:v1.0.0 recur -f MyData/my_alignment.aln -st AA --outgroups MyData/my_alignment.outgroups.txt
   ```
   Please note that arguments behind `orthofinder/recur:v1.0.0` will be the same as you run RECUR directly as we mentioned previous sections.

-## How to use RECUR
+## How to Use RECUR

 In this section, we will dive deep into the options you can have to run RECUR.
 The commands shown in this section will be based on the assumption that you have RECUR installed on your machine.